Skip to content

 1. How long your job needs to run - Choose this value carefully.
 If you underestimate this value, the scheduler will kill your job before it completes.
 If you overestimate this value too much, your job may wait in-queue for longer than necessary.
 Generally, it is better to overestimate than underestimate.

 2. How many compute cores and nodes your job will need - This is the level of parallelization.
-Most jobs the run on the HPC take advantage of multiple processors/cores.
-You will need to instruct the Slurm scheduler regarding how many cores your job will need, and how those cores should be distributed over physical processors and compute nodes.
+Most jobs that run on the HPC take advantage of multiple processors/cores.
+You will need to instruct the Slurm scheduler regarding how many cores your job will need, and how those cores should be distributed among physical processors and compute nodes.

 3. How much memory your job will need - By default, the scheduler allocates 3.9GB of RAM per each CPU you allocate1.
 This value is enough for most jobs, but sometimes jobs are more memory-intensive than CPU intensive (e.g. loading large datasets into memory).
 In these cases, you need to explicitly instruct Slurm to allocate extra memory.